 Another technology enabling mobile payment, among other things, is NFC, a wireless technology which allows any smartphone and similar radio-enabled device to communicate over short distances.
 Google Wallet uses this technology to allow consumers to store credit card information in a virtual wallet and use their NFC enabled device to make payments, through MasterCard’s tap-and-go PayPass system, for example .

 What Does this all Mean for Your Ecommerce Business?

 To make the most of the opportunities presented by online business, you must ensure your ecommerce website is accessible for everyone, whatever device they favour.
 This will ensure the steepest ROI and the most positive effect on your bottom-line.

-The ideal is to build your mobile strategy into your website’s design from the beginning and work with a website design and development team who understands mobile commerce, the best technologies to achieve it, and have the expertise to update your site as technology progresses, to keep you ahead of your competitors, and with your consumers.
+The ideal is to build your mobile strategy into your website’s design from the beginning and work with a local website design and development team who understands mobile commerce, the best technologies to achieve it, and have the expertise to update your site as technology progresses, to keep you ahead of your competitors, and with your consumers.